PabloAranda0/Pvblo1226/README.md

 - 👋 Hi, I’m Pablo
-- 👀 I’m interested in learning and develop
+- 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning Informatic Engeneering
+- 🌱 I’m currently studying Informatic Engeneering
 - 💞️ I’m looking to collaborate on web devolpment
 - 📫 How to reach me: pabloarrcoo@gmail.com